LauraWartschinski/overflow_with_joy/README.md

 ## Hackme 5 ##

 For this example, the goal is to execute some arbitrary commands that were not programmed into `hackme5.c`.
+This time, a generous buffer is present, and the shellcode can be placed direclty in the buffer that causes the overflow.

 This is the original sourcecode:

 ```
 #include<stdio.h>